jhrcook/statistical-rethinking/ch8_markov-chain-monte-carlo.md

     Sampling) and JAGS (Just Another Gibbs Sampler)
   - limitations:
       - don’t always want to use the conjugate priors
-      - Gibbs sampling becomes very innefficient for models with hundreds or thousands of parameters
+      - Gibbs sampling becomes very inefficient for models with hundreds or thousands of parameters

 ### 8.2.2 Hamiltonian Monte Carlo (HMC)